dev-aspectj/aspectj-maven-plugin/README.md

 feature-rich.

-After a short initial burst of activity and release 1.14.0 in order to catch up with a subset of the changes made to this fork, nothing else has happened at MojoHaus, other than merging Dependabot changes and closing stale tickets.
+After a short initial burst of activity and release 1.14.0 in order to catch up with a subset of the changes made to this fork, not much else has happened at MojoHaus, other than merging Dependabot changes and closing stale tickets.

 ### Feature comparison MojoHaus vs. AspectJ.dev